AIM-Harvard/pyradiomics/docs/usage.rst

 Command Line Use
 ----------------

-* PyRadiomics has 2 commandline scripts, ``pyradiomics`` is for single image feature extraction and ``pyradiomicsbatch`` is for feature extraction from a batch of images and segmentations.

-* Both scripts can be run directly from a command line window, anywhere in your system.
+* PyRadiomics can be used directly from the commandline via the entry point ``pyradiomics``.
+Depending on the input provided, PyRadiomics is run in either single-extraction or batch-extraction mode.

 * To extract features from a single image and segmentation run::